Cardiac magnetic resonance imaging: Different cardiac-capable magnet types

 The majority of CMR is performed on conventional superconducting MRI systems at either 1.5T or 3T.
-Imaging at 3T field strength offers greater signal to noise ratio which can be traded for improved temporal or spatial resolution - which is of greatest utility in first-pass perfusion studies.
+Imaging at 3T field strength offers greater signal to noise ratio which can be traded for improved temporal or spatial resolution – which is of greatest utility in first-pass perfusion studies.
 However, greater capital costs and effects of off-resonance artefact on image quality mean that many studies are routinely performed at 1.5T.
 Imaging at 7T field strength is a growing area of research, but is not widely available.

 Current manufacturers of cardiac-capable MRI scanners include Philips, Siemens, Hitachi, Toshiba, GE.

 History

-The phenomenon of nuclear magnetic resonance (NMR) was first described in molecular beams (1938) and bulk matter (1946), work later acknowledged by the award of a joint Nobel prize in 1952.
+The phenomenon of nuclear magnetic resonance (NMR) was first described in molecular beams (1938) and bulk matter (1946), work later acknowledged by the award of a joint Nobel Prize in 1952.
 Further investigation laid out the principles of relaxation times leading to nuclear spectroscopy.
 In 1971, there was the first report of the difference of the relaxation times for water in myocardium and pure water in spin-echo NMR by Hazlewood and Chang.
 This difference forms the physical basis of the image contrast between cells and extracellular fluid.
 In 1973, the first simple NMR image was published and the first medical imaging in 1977, entering the clinical arena in the early 1980s.
 In 1984, NMR medical imaging was renamed MRI.
 Initial attempts to image the heart were confounded by respiratory and cardiac motion, solved by using cardiac ECG gating, faster scan techniques and breath hold imaging.
 Increasingly sophisticated techniques were developed including cine imaging and techniques to characterise heart muscle as normal or abnormal (fat infiltration, oedematous, iron loaded, acutely infarcted or fibrosed).

-As MRI became more complex and application to cardiovascular imaging became more sophisticated, the SCMR was set up (1996) with an academic journal, (JCMR) in 1999.
-In a move analogous to the development of 'echocardiography' from cardiac ultrasound, the term 'Cardiovascular Magnetic Resonance' (CMR) was proposed and has gained acceptance as the name for the field.
+As MRI became more complex and application to cardiovascular imaging became more sophisticated, the Society for Cardiovascular Magnetic Resonance (SCMR) was set up (1996) with an academic journal, Journal of Cardiovascular Magnetic Resonance (JCMR) in 1999.
+In a move analogous to the development of 'echocardiography' from cardiac ultrasound, the term 'cardiovascular magnetic resonance' (CMR) was proposed and has gained acceptance as the name for the field.

 CMR is increasingly recognized as a quantitative imaging modality for evaluation of the heart.
 The reporting of CMR exams involves manual work and visual assessment.
 In recent years, with the development of artificial intelligence techniques, the reporting and analysis of cardiac MRI are expected to be more efficient, facilitated by automatic deep learning tools.